BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 151-200.md

 </div>

-The term “*paṭikūla*” is usually translated as ‘repulsive’ but it’s literally the ‘other/opposite side’.
+The term “<span lang="pi">*paṭikūla*</span>” is usually translated as ‘repulsive’ but it’s literally the ‘other/opposite side’.

 **Nm:** It’s the side that is simultaneously there with the beautiful.
 And in order to discern it, you need to see through the beauty that is